 Watching sumo wrestlers trying to make babies cry might seem like an odd pastime, but in Asakusa’s Sensoji it’s an age-old tradition.
-The 400-year-old event takes place at a few different temples and shrines across Japan but this is by far the most popular.
+The unusual 400-year-old event takes place at a few different temples and shrines across Japan but this is by far the most popular.

 What happens?